alanesq/esp32cam-demo/README.md

  *        io pins available for use are 12 and 13 (12 must be low at boot)
  *        flash led is still available for use on pin 4 when using an sd card

-I have tried to make the sketch as easy to follow/modify as possible with lots of comments etc. as I found it quiet confusing trying to do much with this module and difficult to find easy to understand examples/explanations so I am publishing this sketch in the hope it will encourage others to have a try with these powerful and VERY affordable modules.
+I have tried to make the sketch as easy to follow/modify as possible with lots of comments etc. and no additional libraries used, as I found it quiet confusing as an ameteur trying to do much with this module and difficult to find easy to understand examples/explanations of what I wanted to do, so I am publishing this sketch in the hope it will encourage/help others to have a try with these powerful and VERY affordable modules.

 The module is not the easiest to use as it does not have a usb socket on board so you will need an in circuit programmer to program it, these can be bought on eBay very cheaply or you can use an Arduino as one: https://pre-processing.com/how-to-configure-the-esp32-cam-with-arduino-uno/